 - (a) Minimum flight altitudes shall be determined and promulgated by the ATS provider and shall be approved by the AUTHORITY for each ATS route and control area over its territory.
-The minimum flight altitudes determined shall provide a minimum clearance above the controlling obstacle located within the areas concerned. - (b) An ATS provider shall establish procedures to ensure that cruising levels allocated within the Muscat FIR are selected in accordance with CAR-OPS 0.380 for IFR flights, or CAR-OPS 0.300 for VFR flights, except that, within controlled airspace: - (1) for both IFR and VFR flights, correlation of cruising level with track need not apply; and - (2) VFR flights may be allocated IFR levels.
+The minimum flight altitudes determined shall provide a minimum clearance above the controlling obstacle located within the areas concerned. - (b) The ATS provider shall establish procedures to ensure that cruising levels allocated within the Muscat FIR are selected in accordance with CAR 180 for VFR flights, except that, within controlled airspace: - (1) for both IFR and VFR flights, correlation of cruising level with track need not apply; and - (2) VFR flights may be allocated IFR levels.